pgrill/guidelines/programming/frameworks-and-libraries/ios/README.md

 ## Analytics and Crash Reports
 For Analytics we use [Fabric](https://fabric.io) and for crash analytics we use [Sentry](https://sentry.com/).
 Both have excellent guides about how to implement their SDKs into your project’s app.

+## Testing
+We encourage you to write tests using [Quick](https://github.com/Quick/Quick) for building test suites and [Nimble](https://github.com/Quick/Nimble) for assertions instead of the stock Xcode test tool.

+## Continuous Integration
+We encourage to use [BuddyBuild](https://www.buddybuild.com/) to run the CI.
+Although if you don't have tests, using a CI can avoid merging unbuildable code to `master`.

+## Attributions
+This document is heavily based on [ios-good-practices](https://github.com/futurice/ios-good-practices) and adapted to our needs.